Healthy Homes Assessment Waiwhetu

 What We Do

-As building inspectors, we are experts in all components involved in specialist house inspections.
-We are there to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors we are experts in all elements involved in specialist house inspections.
+We’re here to ensure you make the right choice when it comes to buying your next home.

-We value your money and conduct detailed inspections so you won’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the exciting aspects of buying or owning your own house.
+We consider your investment to be a serious one We will conduct comprehensive examinations to ensure that you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the exciting aspects of owning or purchasing the home.

-We specialise in a variety of services to ensure that you are fully informed of the condition of any property you may be considering buying or selling as well as additional solutions.
+We are specialised in a range of services to make sure you are completely aware of the state of any property you may be contemplating buying or selling along with other solutions.

-We don’t just collaborate with you, but we also collaborate with a number of major clients, including municipal councils and banks and insurance companies.
-They clearly like their peace of mind provided, thanks to the information provided in our building inspection reports.
+We not only cooperate with you, we also work with some major clients, including the local authorities, banks and insurance companies.
+They clearly are pleased with the peace of mind provided, due to the details that we provide in our reports of building inspections.

-We have a systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the document, you are able to actually see any problems that might be discovered.
-Thanks to our detailed report, it is no wonder we get so many clients recommending our services to their family and friends.
+Our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into the Report, you are able to actually see any problems that might be identified.
+With our comprehensive reporting it is not surprising that we receive so many referrals from clients our services to their family and friends.

 • Pre Purchase & Pre Sale Reports